S-Spence/Rescue_Animal_Capstone_Project/README.md

 Production Mode: Run ```npm start``` at the top level of the project.
 Then, access localhost:5000.

-Development Mode: Switch to development mode by changing the environment variable in the config.env to 'development'.
+Development Mode: Switch to development mode by changing the environment variable in the config file to 'development'.
 Then, Run ```npm install``` and ```npm start``` at the top level and in the frontend folder.
 This will use ports 3000 and 5000 for frontend and backend.
 Note: Make sure to start the backend server first.

 To push changes to github, ```git push origin```.